HSSBoston/hssboston/README.md

 ### Hi there 👋

 I am a tween girl who code.
-I did programming for the first time with [Scratch](https://scratch.mit.edu/users/hssboston/) when I was a K student.
-I also enjoyed Lego WeDo, which is another graphical (block-based) programming language, as I loved Lego.
-You can see some of my early Scratch games and Lego WeDo models [here](https://github.com/HSSBoston/early).😄
+I did programming for the first time with Lego WeDo and [Scratch](https://scratch.mit.edu/users/hssboston/) when I was a K student.
+You can see some of my early Lego WeDo models and Scratch games [here](https://github.com/HSSBoston/early).😄

 My first textual programming language was [Squeak Smalltalk](https://squeak.org/).
 I used it in a few summer science projects when I was an elementary schooler.
 Most of my recent projects use Raspberry Pi and Python.
 I am a member of the [Jimmy-in-the-Box](https://github.com/HSSBoston/jimmy-in-the-box) team, which has been selected as a [Global Finalist](https://2021.spaceappschallenge.org/awards/global-finalists) at the [2021 NASA SpaceApps Hackathon](https://2021.spaceappschallenge.org/).